-- 2. Public Comments This item has a two minute per speaker time limit.
-If you have a report to present, please give your copies to the Clerk of the Board. - 3.
-Approval of Minutes Action would approve the November 2, 2023 Executive Committee meeting Minutes.
+2. Public Comments This item is limited to five speakers with two minutes per speaker.
+Others will be heard after Board Discussion items.
+If you have a report to present, please give your copies to the Clerk of the Board.